 Want to learn more about effective altruism?
 Check out these resources:

-- Effective Altruism Concepts: Learn what other effective altruists are focusing on tackling, such as career choices and high-impact careers, artificial intelligence, global health and global poverty, mental healthy and well-being, animal welfare and animal suffering, and creating social movements
+- Effective Altruism Concepts: Learn what other effective altruists are focusing on tackling, such as career choices and high-impact careers, artificial intelligence, global health and global poverty, mental healthy and well-being, animal welfare, animal suffering, and creating social movements.

 - The Centre for Effective Altruism: Find out about multiple effective altruism organizations and charity evaluators

-Also, consider joining a local effective altruism (EA) group!
+Also, consider joining an effective altruism (EA) group!
 For example, if you’re in London, check out EA London.
 If you’re in Singapore, check out EA Singapore.
-To find out more, here’s a directory and map of local EA groups.
+To find out more, here’s a map of EA groups.